-Ascension Day 2017 and 2018
+Ascension Day 2018 and 2019

 |2018||10 May||Thu||Ascension Day||National|

 According to accounts in Luke, Matthew and Mark in the Bible, on the days after his resurrection, Jesus was seen by his followers, but on this particular day, the Apostles were asked to wait by Jesus on Mount Olives for the Holy Spirit.
 In that moment, those people saw Jesus rise into the sky.
 Two angels soon appeared and told the people that Jesus would come back.

 The International Charlemagne Prize is given to a person who has donated much of their time to peace and helping others in the community.
 This ceremony takes place in Aachen because when King Charlemagne was in rule, he worked hard to create peace among different groups of people around him.
 This Prize is in memory of his hard work and is given out on this day as a reminder that hope and peace are possible.

 Overall, this day is a joyous day for fathers and Christians.
 Since this is a national holiday, banks, post offices and mostly all businesses are closed, but some shops may be open.
 There are also limits to selling alcohol, public events and dancing.
 Depending on the area in Germany, public transportation may be working or may be out of service.